-The Modes options one of the first options you will find in the layers Panel.
+The Modes options are the first thing you will find in the layers palette.
 Clicking on Normal will display a list of layer blending modes.
 These are exactly the same as the modes you used earlier with the painting tools.
 Selecting a mode will affect the way the layer will blend with layers that are beneath it.
 These layer blending modes are often used to create special visual effects in an image.